philippnormann/nvidia-sniper/README.md

 ## Configuration
 In the `customer.json` file, some fields require specific values.

+### `notification`
+The bot can send multiple apprise notifications, including a screenshot attachment upon successful checkout.
+See https://github.com/caronc/apprise#supported-notifications for more information.
+Add additional entries to the `notification` dictionary in the `customer.json` file for multiple providers.

+A couple of example URLs for different notification services:
+- `pover://user@token`: Pushover
+- `tgram://bottoken/ChatID`: Telegram
+- `discord://webhook_id/webhook_token`: Discord

 ### `locale`
 The `locale` field can have the following values:
 - `de-at`: Austria